arangodb/kube-arangodb/docs/metrics.md

-# Metrics
+# Metrics collection

 Operator provides metrics of its operations in a format supported by [Prometheus](https://prometheus.io/).

 The metrics are exposed through HTTPS on port `8528` under path `/metrics`.

-For a full list of available metrics, see [here](./../generated/metrics/README.md).
+For a full list of available metrics, see [here](generated/metrics/README.md).

+Check out examples directory [examples/metrics](https://github.com/arangodb/kube-arangodb/tree/master/examples/metrics) for `Services` and `ServiceMonitors` definitions you can use to integrate with Prometheus through the [Prometheus-Operator by CoreOS](https://github.com/coreos/prometheus-operator).

 #### Contents
 - [Integration with standard Prometheus installation (no TLS)](#Integration-with-standard-Prometheus-installation-no-TLS)